GETProtocol/GETProtocolCoreV1.0-DEPRECIATED/README.md

 | *statusNft* | Metadata field specifying if getNFT is scanned.
 True = scanned, False = unscanned.  |   bool |

 ###### C. Internal variables specification
-Data fields used internally in management of getNFTs.
+Variables that are used internally in the getNFT contact.

 | Var        | Description           | Type  |
 | ------ | ------ | ------ |